nickapic/ActiveDirectory-LabSetup/setupADlab.md

 Download the 64-bit Vmware version and it will need you to have a torrent downloader like utorrent or bittorent.

-Now for Ubuntu we can find the Ubunutu Desktoip 20.04.1 LTS version here.
+Now for Ubuntu we can find the Ubunutu Desktop 20.04.1 LTS version here.

 Link : https://ubuntu.com/download/desktop